 This guide provides information about how to plan, install, and upgrade Tableau Desktop and Tableau Prep for yourself or for multiple users.
 Start with this article to find common information that everyone needs to know, then move to the sections that pertain to your specific installation scenario.
 If you get stuck, check out the Troubleshoot Your Tableau Desktop or Tableau Prep Builder Installation for answers to installation issues.

-Information is also included about how to automate installation for Tableau Desktop, Tableau Reader and Tableau Public.
+Information is also included about how to automate installation for Tableau Desktop, Tableau Prep, Tableau Reader and Tableau Public.
 For more information, see Install Tableau Desktop and Tableau Prep Builder from the Command Line.

 This guide provides information for two audiences:

-If you're an IT professional or system administrator who's responsible for installing Tableau for multiple users in your organization, you can find additional technical details to help you plan, install, and upgrade Tableau Desktop in the Install for Others section.
-You'll find information about how to automate installation, control product updates and autosave for your users, manage user licenses, and troubleshoot installation issues.
+If you're an IT professional or system administrator who's responsible for installing Tableau for multiple users in your organization, you can find additional technical details and how to automate your install in the Install Tableau Desktop and Tableau Prep Builder from the Command Line topic.